-Course: Preceptor: I understand th nat: require 1.
-The student will participate in activities at my agency to fulfill course ements and stated individual objectives. includi 2.
-I will receive a copy of the appropriate educational information, ng course objectives.
-3. WCU graduate faculty member will be available to provide direction for the student and collaboration with me and will make a site visit if indicated. and wil 4.
-The student will respect the confidential nature of my agency's records ll comply with agency regulations and policies.
-5. The student's record at WCU will contain copies of current RN licensure, evidence of liability insurance coverage, and health exam report Preceptor: Preceptor Title & Contact Information 11000 101 1100 WCU Faculty N Member: Date University Faculty Member & Contact Information. vvest unester U miversity racuity injember & Contact information.
+Course: Preceptor: I understand that: 1.
+The student will participate in activities at my agency to fulfill course requirements and stated individual objectives: requirements and stated individual objectives; 2.
+I will receive a copy of the appropriate educational information, including course objectives; 3.
+WCU graduate faculty member will be available to provide direction for the student and collaboration with me and will make a site visit if indicated; 4.
+The student will respect the confidential nature of my agency's records and will comply with agency regulations and policies; 5.
+The student's record at WCU will contain copies of current RN licensure, evidence of liability insurance coverage, and health exam report • Preceptor: Date: Preceptor Title & Contact Information WCU Faculty Member: West Chester University Faculty Member & Contact Information